without-paper/2.5d_cartoon_model/README.md

 - **Grouping**
 - **3D Anchor Computation**

-Some small issues still remain in the results, which may be refined and optimized later.
+Some issues still remain in the results, which may be refined and optimized later.

 ---